-Matching cancer registration data and National Cancer Waiting Times Data
+Matching cancer registration data and NCWT Data

-Records are held in Cancer Analysis System.
-Records with a referral priority of Two Week Wait and a valid Decision to Treat Date were then matched to the records in the registry record in CAS using NHS Number and having a Cancer Diagnosis date between 62 days before and 31 days after the Decision to Treat Date.
+Records are held in CAS.
+Records with a referral priority of TWW and a valid Decision to Treat Date were then matched to the records in the registry record in CAS using NHS Number and having a Cancer Diagnosis date between 62 days before and 31 days after the Decision to Treat Date.

-2.5 The Routes to Diagnosis Algorithm
+The Routes to Diagnosis Algorithm

-The Routes to Diagnosis Algorithm assigns a 3 part code to each tumour based on the inpatient and outpatient HES data, as described below in sections 2.6 to 2.9.
-This 3 part code is either mapped to one of 7 broader route categories or the presence of Screening or Cancer Waiting Times data can take precedence and cause the final route to be a Two Week Wait or Screen Detected Route, as described in section 2.10.
+The Routes to Diagnosis Algorithm assigns a 3-part code to each tumour based on the inpatient and outpatient HES data, as described below in sections 2.6-2.9.
+This 3part code is either mapped to 1 of 7 broader route categories or the presence of Screening or Cancer Waiting Times data can take precedence and cause the final route to be a TWW or screen-detected route, as described in section 2.10.

-2.6 Assigning the Route end-point
+Assigning the route end-point

-A specific inpatient or outpatient episode was identified in HES as the "end-point" of the route by its proximity to the date of diagnosis.
+A specific inpatient or outpatient episode was identified in HES as the 'end-point' of the route by its proximity to the date of diagnosis.
 The end-point was assumed to be the clinical care event that led most immediately to diagnosis.
 Where both inpatient and outpatient activity occurred on the date of diagnosis the inpatient episode was defined as the end-point of the route.
 Otherwise, if there was an episode within 28 days prior to the date of diagnosis then this was assigned as the end-point of the route, with inpatient episodes taking precedence over outpatient episodes and the most recent episode taking precedence if there were multiple episodes.
 If there was no HES activity within 28 days of diagnosis then the most recent episode within 6 months (inpatient or outpatient) was used as the end-point of the route.